 Blood pressure is the pressure exerted on the surface of blood vessels by the blood.
 This pressure circulates the blood through arteries, veins and capillaries.
 There are two types of pressure, the systolic pressure and the diastolic pressure.
 Systolic pressure is the pressure in the arteries as the chambers of the heart contracts.
-Diastolic pressure is measured using a sphygmomanometer (BP apparatus).
+Diastolic pressure is the pressure in the arteries when the heart chambers relax.
+Blood pressure is measured using a sphygmomanometer (BP apparatus).
 It is expressed as systolic pressure / diastolic pressure.
 Normal blood pressure in man is about 120/80mm Hg.
 Mean arterial pressure is a function of cardiac output and resistance in the arterioles.
 The primary reflex pathway for homeostatic control of mean arterial pressure is the baroreceptor reflex.
 The baroreceptor reflex functions every morning when you get out of bed.
 When you are lying flat the gravitational force is evenly distributed.
 When you stand up, gravity causes blood to pool in the lower extremities.
 The decrease in blood pressure upon standing is known as orthostatic hypotension.
 Orthostatic reflex normally triggers baroreceptor reflex.
 This results in increased cardiac output and increased peripheral resistance which together increase the mean arterial pressure.